Universal geometric framework for black hole phase transitions: from multivaluedness to classification: Extensions and universality of the geometric framework

-\textit{\textbf{Extensions and universality of the geometric framework.}---}The geometric mechanism proposed in this Letter is not restricted to spherically symmetric black holes.
-For rotating black holes such as Kerr‑AdS and Kerr‑Newman‑AdS, the temperature curve $T(r_+)$ at fixed angular momentum (and charge) also exhibits two local extrema when a first‑order phase transition occurs \cite{Chen:2025xqc,Yang:2025}.
-According to our criterion, these rotating black holes therefore belong to the $A1$ class, and the multivaluedness of related dynamical or geometric quantities arises from the same folded geometry.
+The geometric mechanism proposed in this paper is not restricted to spherically symmetric black holes.
+For rotating black holes such as Kerr‑AdS and Kerr‑Newman‑AdS, the temperature curve $T(r_+)$ at fixed angular momentum (and charge) also exhibits two local extrema when a first‑order phase transition occurs \cite{Chen:2025xqc,Yang:2025fvm}.
+According to our criterion, these rotating black holes therefore belong to the $A2$ class, and the multivaluedness of related dynamical or geometric quantities arises from the same folded geometry.

-Furthermore, in Refs.~\cite{PS01,PS02,PS03,PS04,PS05,PS06,PS07,PS08,PS09}, diagnosing first-order phase transitions by observing non-monotonic (multivalued) behavior in the diagram of reduced temperature $T/T_c$ versus reduced photon sphere radius $r_{ps}/r_{psc}$ (where $T_c$ is the critical temperature and $r_{psc}$ the critical photon sphere radius) is essentially equivalent to checking whether $T(r_+)$ possesses two non-degenerate critical points.
+Furthermore, in Refs.~\cite{PS01,PS02,PS03,PS04,PS05,PS06,PS07,PS08,PS09}, diagnosing first-order phase transitions by observing non-monotonic (multivalued) behavior in the diagram of reduced temperature $T/T_c$ versus reduced photon sphere radius $r_{ps}/r_{psc}$ (where $T_c$ is the critical temperature and $r_{psc}$ the critical photon sphere radius) is essentially equivalent to checking whether $T(r_+)$ possesses two nondegenerate critical points.
 This equivalence holds because the photon sphere radius $r_{ps}$ is a physical quantity that continuously depends on the horizon radius $r_+$, and its values do not coincide in different branches.
 In most known black hole solutions, this dependence is in fact monotonic, which yields a one-to-one correspondence between the branches.
 Consequently, by taking $\mathcal{F}=r_{ps}$, the multivaluedness of $T(r_+)$ directly implies that of $T(r_{ps})$, and scaling these physical quantities does not change this fundamental property.